Risk Factors Dashboard

 We are a “controlled company” under New York Stock Exchange rules.
 Controlled companies are exempt from New York Stock Exchange listing standards that require a board composed of a majority of independent directors, a fully-independent nominating/corporate governance committee, and a fully-independent compensation committee.
 We may avail ourselves of the exemption from having a board composed of a majority of independent directors, and we utilize the exemption from having a fully-independent nominating/corporate governance committee.
 Notwithstanding the available exemption, our Compensation Committee is composed exclusively of independent directors.
 As a result of our use of some “controlled company” exemptions, our corporate governance practices differ from those of non-controlled companies, which are subject to all of the New York Stock Exchange corporate governance requirements.

 A majority of our voting stock is controlled by members of the Brown family, and, collectively, they have the ability to control the outcome of stockholder votes, including the election of all of our directors and the approval or rejection of any merger, change of control, or other significant corporate transactions.
+We believe that having a long-term-focused, committed, and engaged stockholder base can provide us with an advantage in a business with aged products and multi-generational brands.
 We believe that having a long-term-focused, committed, and engaged stockholder base provides us with a distinct strategic advantage, particularly in a business with aged products and multi-generational brands.
-This advantage could be eroded or lost, however, should Brown family members cease, collectively, to be controlling stockholders of the Company.
+The extent of this advantage may vary over time depending on, among other things, the Brown family’s level of ownership in the Company.

 Item 1B.
 Unresolved Staff Comments